-As you view the river in Downtown Des Moines, there is a disconnect.
-During the City Beautiful movement, our downtown river was cordoned off with balustrades.
-The city was above the river, separated from its natural state, to be appreciated at a distance.
-Along the Raccoon, levees separate us from connecting with the river.
+There’s a disconnect as you view the river in Downtown Des Moines: during the City Beautiful movement, our downtown river was cordoned off with balustrades; the city was above the river, separated from its natural state and had to be appreciated at a distance.
+Along the Raccoon River, levees separate us from connecting with the river.
 One of the main objectives of the Downtown Water Trails project is to connect people back to the river.
 As landscape architects, our charge was to find meaningful ways to make those connections.

 A long list of criteria and constraints stood in front of the team.
-Most issues would be solved by the engineering team—making the dams safe and maintaining pool elevations for infrastructure upstream, without negatively impacting flooding elevations.
+Most issues would be solved by the engineering team, making the dams safe and maintaining pool elevations for infrastructure upstream without negatively impacting flooding elevations.
 RDG encountered different constraints on the upland amenity side.
-The balustrade walls are important to the historic character of Des Moines, and were to be maintained, greatly reducing access to the river.
-All three dam locations have a levee on one side, if not both, to prevent floodwaters from inundating the city.
-And there’s not much land available to work with, given the goals of river access, parkland and programming.
-Existing recreational users of the river were also to be considered.
-Through public input, the hydraulic results from the engineers, and the existing adjacencies, the team identified unique characteristics and appeal for each dam site.
+The balustrade walls are important to the historic character of Des Moines and were to be maintained, greatly reducing access to the river.
+All three dam locations have a levee on one side, in many cases on both sides, to prevent floodwaters from inundating the city.
+There’s not much land available to work with, given the goals of river access, parkland and programming.
+We also had to consider existing recreational users of the river.
+Through public input, the hydraulic results from the engineers and the existing adjacencies, the team identified unique characteristics and appeal for each dam site.

 The Fleur Drive Dam, located on the Raccoon River, would be flooded.
 The in-river recreation would be moved downstream, to an area with more suitable adjacent land uses.
 Named the “Learn and Play” site, a person could take a boat out on the river and try their hand at recreating.
 The adjacent land provides opportunities for fishing, as well as a calmer fish passage, where a canoe could pass through the site.